vsbuffalo/bprime/slim_sims/chrombgs/README.md

     bash snakemake_runner.sh -c chrombgs_chr10.json all

+Notes/Warnings:

-The directory structure needs to be made for results with `mkdir -p`.
+ - The directory structure needs to be made for results with `mkdir -p`.
+ - The `conserved_track` field in the JSON must not have the full suffix (see above).